Health and Disability Research

 - Once all questions in the Online Form have been completed and the proof of HOD approval has been uploaded, sponsor authorisation can be requested through the ‘Authorisations’ tab.
-An email will then be sent to the Research Office asking for authorisation.
+An email will then be sent to the Ethics team requesting sponsor authorisation.

 Sign off by Head of Department or School

-Please obtain sign off from the Head of your Department/School using the Head of Department Approval form and attach the completed form to the online application.
-This form is required before the submission to HDEC can be authorised.
+Please obtain sign off from the Head of your Department/School using the Head of Department Approval form and attach the completed form to the online application (under 'Other').
+This form is required before the submission to HDEC can be authorised by the Ethics team.

 Each locality involved in a research study needs to assess its suitability for the safe and effective conduct of the research and authorise the research if it is satisfied that this is the case.
 Locality authorisation must be obtained from each locality and can be done after submission, but must be done before commencement of the study.